 Follow Alice to the Pearl of Africa to explore unique landscapes and get up close to special and rare animals like mountain gorillas

 Uganda is quite simply one of the best travel destinations in the world!
 Whether you’re wowed by landscape, wildlife or culture, or you simply seek adventure, Uganda is almost certainly the perfect destination for you.
 But don’t just take our word for it.
 Winston Churchill was one of Uganda’s first tourists.
 When he explored the country back in 1907, he described it as the Pearl of Africa.
 He was impressed, as so many others have been, by the country’s breathtakingly beautiful landscapes and diverse wildlife.
 Today, it’s just as magnificent.
 Despite this, it still receives relatively few tourists compared to its neighbours, Kenya and Tanzania.
 The fact that Uganda is relatively unexplored is yet another one of the things to make it so appealing.

 One of Uganda’s main highlights is the Bwindi Impenetrable Forest.
 This is where you can find half of the world’s mountain gorilla population.
 The forest is considered impenetrable for its dense vegetation, and you’ll need a permit and a guide in order to trek through it.
-We’ve summed up the 20 things you need to know about mountain gorilla trekking.
+We’ve summed up the 20 things to know about mountain gorilla trekking.
 Encountering these endangered animals in their natural habitat is truly a very special experience.

 Other Ugandan highlights include several thunderous waterfalls, Lake Bunyonyi with its 29 small islands, and national parks and wildlife reserves.
 These are home to everything from zebras, crocodiles, water buffalo, hippos and elephants.
 You’ll find yourself in lush tropical rainforests, grasslands, and at the edge of Africa’s largest lake: Lake Victoria.